“They shall be my people, and I will be their God.

-Heavenly Father, this passage is a banquet and vacation, a waterfall and oasis all at the same time.
-You have invited us into the limitless storehouse of your mercies, the inexhaustible riches of your grace, and the indefatigable passion of your love.
+Heavenly Father, this passage is a peace-banquet and grace-lottery, a mercy-waterfall and hope-haven all at the same time.
+You have invited us into the limitless storehouse of your kindness, the inexhaustible riches of the Gospel, and the indefatigable passion of your love.
 Thank you, and free us from our unbelief.

-We want everything you’ve promised in this grace-full text, starting with “singleness of heart.”
+We want everything you’ve promised in this startling text, beginning with “singleness of heart.”
 Free us to love you with everything we have and are, Father.
-Rescue us from nightmares masquerading as dreams, broken cisterns of our own making, groundless hopes, and foolish idols of the heart.
-Enthrall our hearts afresh with the beauty of Jesus and the riches of the gospel.
+Rescue us from nightmares masquerading as dreams—broken cisterns, groundless hopes, and worthless idols.
+Enthrall our hearts afresh with the beauty of Jesus, and every good thing we have in him.

-We want “singleness of action”—seeking first your Kingdom, loving your will above our whims, and choosing your glory over our pampering.
-Life is just too short to be frittered away on self-preoccupation and self-glory.
+We want “singleness of action”—seeking first your Kingdom; loving your will above our whims; and choosing your adoration over our being appreciated.
+Life is too short to fritter away on feeling left out and under celebrated.

 We want to “fear you,” Father—now that we’re no longer afraid of you.
 Through the work of Jesus, you have eternally freed us from the fear of death and judgment.
-Now, give us an affectionate reverence for yourself—an all-consuming love congruent with the way you love us in Jesus.
-Deepen our gospel astonishment that we might live in joyful awe of you, Father.
+Now, deepen our gospel-astonishment that we might live in joyful awe of you.

-Lastly, convince us—over and over again, of your commitment to “never stop doing good to us.”
-Such a promise is overwhelming, and almost too much to wrap our hearts around—a great hope that would be utterly groundless, apart from what you’ve done for us in Jesus.
+Lastly, convince us—over and over again, of your commitment to “never stop doing good to us”—even when it’s a painful “good.”
+Such a promise is overwhelming, and almost too much to wrap our hearts around.